 Thank you for supporting us this past week on GivingTuesday – whether you donated, helped to spread the word, or simply took the time to read our emails to learn how your generous contributions make an impact.
-We are very grateful for your support and commitment to help #MakeFoodAllergyCount.
+We are very grateful for your support and commitment to help create a brighter #FoodAllergyFuture.

-The holidays are upon us and they will look different this year due to COVID-19.
-Depending on the public health guidance in your area, some of you will be celebrating with virtual calls to family and friends, or you might be celebrating with your social bubbles.
-No matter how you’re spending the holidays, we’re here to support you and your loved ones.
+The holidays are upon us, and they may continue to look different this year due to the ongoing pandemic.
+No matter how you’re spending the holidays, we’re here to support you and your loved ones with food allergy.

 In our food allergy and the holidays section, you’ll find a variety of tips and resources to help you navigate this year’s festivities with confidence, including: